Waddesdon Church of England School Careers Information, Advice and Education Guidance (CIAEG)

 Whilst qualifications remain very important, we recognise that employability or work-readiness is becoming more and more important to potential employers looking to fill vacancies.
 We do everything we can to ensure Waddesdon students develop these skills and attributes in order to get ahead in the workplace.

-Within the scope of an effective CIAEG programme, the school seeks to provide the following entitlements and support for its students:
+Using the Gatsby Benchmarks as framework for high-quality careers education, and within the scope of an effective CIAEG programme, the school seeks to provide the following entitlements and support for its students:

-- Individual and impartial guidance from well informed staff who are supported by professionally qualified careers advisers, including information on apprenticeships, as well as ensuring that students understand how they will be able to apply the skills and knowledge gained in school to the world of work.
+- Individual and impartial guidance from well informed staff who are supported by professionally qualified careers advisers, including information on apprenticeships, as well as ensuring that students understand how they will be able to apply the skills and knowledge gained in school to the world of work

 Careers education programme: